xiaohanfu123/OOP-Workshops-Forked-/WS04/readme.md

 # Workshop #4: Constructors, Destructors, and the *this* object
 * Version 0.9 (submission is not open yet and the text is under review)
+* Version 1.0 (Submissions will be open by your profs shortly and return type of find_similar is corrected)

 ## Learning Outcomes